-While we celebrate Pride Festival at Carleton University in 2021, it’s important to acknowledge that the road to this moment was not without its challenges.
+While we celebrate Pride Festival at Carleton University, it’s important to acknowledge that the road to this moment was not without its challenges.
 Rights and protections for two-spirit, lesbian, gay, bisexual, transgender, and queer (2SLGBTQ+) people have not always been guaranteed by law.
 In fact, the law has historically been used to oppress and harm members of the 2SLGBTQ+ community.

-Acknowldgeing the history and hardships of the 2SLGBTQ+ community at Carleton, and in society, is an important part of the process to creating a more inclusive campus and community.
-That is why we’ve create the Pride Timeline.
+Acknowledging the history and hardships of the 2SLGBTQ+ community at Carleton, and in society, is an important part of the process of creating a more inclusive campus and community.
+That is why we’ve created the Pride Timeline.

 About the Pride Timeline

 The Pride Timeline outlines key moments in history related to the 2SLGBTQ+ community at Carleton, and in the greater Ottawa area.
 It is the culmination of hundreds of hours of research – including archives dating back to the 1960 – and interviews with dozens of members of the 2SLGBTQ+ community – both past and present.